axelpey/natural-frontend/README.md

 ## Features

 - Natural Frontend understands your codebase and the potential user personas for your product.
-- On the `/frontend` endpoint, select a user personas and NF generates a tailored frontend.
+- On the `/frontend` endpoint, select a user personas and NF will generate a tailored frontend.

 *Coming soon*:
 - Save your generated frontends to modify them later.
-- Use local models instead of openai.
+- Use local models instead of OpenAI.

 ## Usage